Ukraine separatists down army helicopter, 14 killed

 Moscow is urging Ukraine to pay part of its outstanding debt of more than $5 billion for gas supplied since last November.
 If Kiev fails to pay, Russia says it will continue supplies only on conditions of pre-payment.
 Ukraine says it will not make any payments until the two sides agree a new price for gas for 2014.

-(Additional reporting by Lina Kushch in Donetsk and Natalya Zinets and Gareth Jones in Kiev; Writing by Richard Balmforth; editing by David Stamp)
+(Additional reporting by Lina Kushch in Donetsk and Natalya Zinets and Gareth Jones in Kiev; Writing by Richard Balmforth; Editing by Peter Graff)